-A total of 30 tornado reports have been confirmed on April 27 by the SPC in seven states and 16 counties.
-At least 16 fatalities have been confirmed, 14 in Arkansas, 1 in Oklahoma and 1 in Iowa.
-Regrettably, the number of tornado-related fatalities increased to 25 with the continuation of the outbreak on 28 April, 2014.
+SPC confirmed a total of 30 tornado reports on 27 April 2014, spread over seven states and 16 counties.
+These events caused at least 16 fatalities; 14 in Arkansas, 1 in Oklahoma and 1 in Iowa.
+Regrettably, the number of tornado-related fatalities increased yesterday to 25, as the tornado outbreak continued through 28 April, 2014.
 At this time, damage survey teams have not yet completed documenting the damage and providing EF-Scale estimates for most of the tornadoes.
 A map of the 27 April, 2014 tornado reports is provided in Figure 2.